-This new research reserve protects over 1.3 million acres.
+This research reserve protects 1,385 acres.

 The new He’eia National Estuarine Research Reserve is located within the largest sheltered body of water in the Hawaiian Island chain, with 1,385 acres that host coastal research, shelter coral reefs, filter water, lessen flooding, and safeguard creatures such as the federally endangered Hawaiian stilt, Hawaiian common moorhen, and Hawaiian hoary bat.